Citizens’ Forum – January 2021

 Over 7000 invitations were delivered to home and business addresses in the town and around 170 people (in total) attended the two meetings – one of which was in the afternoon and the other in the early evening.

 You can view and download a copy of the presentation by clicking on the accompanying image.

 As well as the presentation there was also an opportunity for attendees to ask any questions they had about the projects and process – and you will find all these detailed and answered below.

-Questions & Answers from the Todmorden Town Investment Plan Citizens’ Assemblies on 07-01-21
+Questions & Answers from the Todmorden Town Investment Plan Citizens’ Forums on 07-01-21

 Please note: The questions and answers displayed here are a very much raw and ‘verbatim’ transcription of those asked and responded to in the meetings and so will not always be as grammatically perfect as they possibly could be.
 This is because we wanted to publish them here as soon as possible, but we will revisit and refine them (where necessary) in the not too distant future.

 Questions were answered by different members of the Board and their advisors, which you will notice in the language of the responses, and some questions were answered by more than one person.